 3PB recruits through the Gateway for its twelve month pupillages.
 Applications may only be accepted through the Gateway.
 We aim to recruit up to four pupils.
 Vacancies may be based in any of our six locations: London, Birmingham, Bournemouth, Bristol, Oxford or Winchester.
 Pupils are asked for their location preference(s), if any but cannot be guaranteed that any offer will be at their preferred location.
+Chambers will be as flexible as possible.

 If you are entitled to a shortened pupillage by reason of your past experience/achievements, we are happy to hear from you directly.
 We apply the same rigorous selection procedures to any short pupillage applicants.
 Any application must be accompanied by written confirmation of your shortened pupillage requirements.

 3PB recruits on merit.
 We typically recruit three/four pupils every year across Chambers.
-We welcome you into Chambers at our Pupil Symposium both in the year you are recruited and also just before you commence your pupillage year, so that you can begin to build a relationship with each other and with members of Chambers.
+We welcome you into Chambers at our Pupil Symposium both in the year you are recruited and also just before you commence your pupillage year, so that you can begin to build relationships with each other and with members of Chambers.

 Pupils' progress is monitored closely by the supervisor and the Head of the Pupillage Committee, Cheryl Jones.
 Pupils will have between three and five different pupil supervisors over the year, depending on the kind of work they wish to do.
 Pupils are encouraged do written and research work for as many members of 3PB as possible in order to gain maximum experience of different styles of work.
 Formal feedback is given for each piece of work undertaken to enable the pupil to track their progress and identify strengths and weaknesses.